music-suite/music-suite/docs/src/User-Guide.md

 ### Modal inversions

-The @[chord] function converts a mode into a scale/chord in root position.
+The [chord][ref-chord] function converts a mode into a scale/chord in root position.

 ```haskell+music
 inspectableToMusic @[Chord Pitch] $